Crestview DUI Manslaughter Defense Lawyers

 - The State has to prove that you were impaired.
 Can we attack their evidence of this element?
 If their evidence is a blood draw, were proper collection and testing protocols followed?
 If it was a breath test, was the Intoxilyzer properly maintained, calibrated, and tested?

 The other defense strategy we will discuss with you involves plea negotiations with the State Attorney.
 Obviously, that is going to be difficult because someone died.
 It is also more complicated because no mater what, if you plead guilty, the judge must impose at least the 4 year minimum mandatory sentence.
 Our job is to explore all options, and that is exactly what I will do in your case.

 If we can develop a strategy that gives us a chance to “win” the case, we will execute that strategy at trial.
 If we do not think that a trial is in your best interest, we will work to reduce the sentence as much as possible.

 Either way, we will leave no stone unturned as we help you navigate this process.

-If you are under investigation for, or you have been charged with, DUI Manslaughter in Crestview, call Flaherty Defense Firm at (850) 398-8098 for a free, confidential case review.
+If you are under investigation or have been charged with a felony traffic offense in Crestview, call Flaherty Defense Firm at (850) 398-8098 for a free, confidential case review.

 To learn more about our felony traffic offense practice areas, click here.